CBP Officer

 Most of the time your processing travelers that are seeking entry.
 Sometimes you get some action.
 There are teams that you can join which actually do join other agencies to serve warrants, dress in plain clothes and tail suspects.
 Its all about what you make of it and what your goal is.

-Asked by Anas over 7 years ago
+Asked by kaka210 over 8 years ago

 I ewi in September 1998.
 I was 18 years old.
 I was fingerprinted.
 How